 PROJECT SUMMARY

 This proposal seeks to fulfill a community need for a comprehensive, high-resolution genome-mapping platform that will enable investigation of the structural, functional and spatiotemporal organization of the human genome.
 Our ultimate goal is to deliver complex chromatin interaction network maps in the context of 3D genome structures from which the dynamics of individual genomic elements can be monitored and referenced.
-Here, we propose to develop such a Nucleome Positioning System (NPS)—comprised of 1) a robust genome-wide mapping technology platform, 2) advanced computational modeling algorithms and 3) state-of-the-art nuclear imaging methods—that will allow users community-wide to uncover the regulatory functions of 3D genome organization in human cells.
+Here, we propose to develop a Nucleome Positioning System (NPS)—comprised of 1) a robust genome-wide mapping technology platform, 2) advanced computational modeling algorithms and 3) state-of-the-art nuclear imaging methods—that will allow users community-wide to uncover the regulatory functions of 3D genome organization in human cells.
 NPS will be based upon the ChIA-PET genomic sequencing method, enhanced by process optimizations—i.e., microfluidic-based miniaturization and Tn5-transposase-based library preparation—to facilitate the study of chromatin interactions mediated by protein factors across a broader range of human cell types (Aim 1).
 We will also optimize RICh-PET for the comprehensive mapping of chromatin interactions mediated by non-coding RNAs (Aim 1).
 The high-quality mapping data generated through these optimization efforts will be analyzed by a new computational platform (Three-Dimensional Nucleome Modeling Engine, or 3D-NOME) that makes use of hierarchical multi-scaling to model 3D genome structures (Aim 2).
 We will also complement the 3D modeling with transcriptome, epigenome and SNP data associated with genetic diseases (GWAS) to provide functional annotation to the various structural units (Aim 2).
-We will continue in our efforts to develop strategies to validate the nucleome geometry predicted by 3D-NOME both structurally, using new nuclear imaging technologies, and functionally, using cutting-edge genome- and epigenome-editing approaches, in both human cell lines and mouse models (Aim 3).
-Finally, we will implement NPS to generate pilot 3D genome maps from a wide range of human cell lines and primary immune cells sorted from whole blood, to illuminate the spatiotemporal dynamics of human genome organization over major developmental and hematopoietic cell lineages as well as among differentiating lymphocytes involved in the immune response (Aim 4).
+We will continue by developing strategies to validate the nucleome geometry predicted by 3D-NOME both structurally, using new nuclear imaging technologies, and functionally, using cutting-edge genome- and epigenome-editing approaches, in both human cell lines and mouse models (Aim 3).
+Finally, we will implement NPS to generate pilot 3D genome maps from a wide range of human cell lines and primary immune cells sorted from whole blood, to elucidate the spatiotemporal dynamics of human genome organization over major developmental and hematopoietic cell lineages, as well as, among differentiating lymphocytes involved in the immune response (Aim 4).
 Together, these efforts will yield a powerful set of sophisticated, high-quality tools and mapping data for the larger research community, and will help establish the standards for future 3D/4D nucleome studies.
 They will also provide insights into the broad mechanisms that organize the structure and regulate the function of the human genome, as well as the specific mechanisms by which immune responses are regulated at the nuclear level.

 PUBLIC HEALTH RELEVANCE

-It is becoming increasingly appreciated that higher-order genome organization crucially influences gene regulation, cell function and ultimately human health.
+It is becoming increasingly recognized that higher-order genome organization crucially influences gene regulation, cell function and ultimately human health.
 However, the ability to investigate these relationships will depend on technological advances that enable a more precise, integrated view of genome structure and function.
 This proposal seeks to address this challenge through the development of a Nucleome Positioning System that will provide a powerful platform for studying genomic structure in space (3D) and time (4D).

 SPECIFIC AIMS